Dinesh-Loganathan/ADMIT-CARD-GENERATION-USING-AI/README.md

 The application will be accessible at http://localhost:5000/.

 ## Usage
-1. Visit the homepage (/) to get started.

-2. Enter user details and upload images for photo, signature, and Aadhar card.

-3. Verify OTP received on the provided phone number.

-4. Admit card will be generated upon successful registration.
+Access the application through the provided URL.

+Navigate to the respective sections for entering details, generating Admit Cards, and more.

+Follow the on-screen instructions for OTP verification and document submission.

+Download the generated Admit Card in PDF format.

 ## Dependencies
-- Python 3.x
-- Flask
+Flask
-- OpenCV
+OpenCV
-- numpy
-- PIL (Python Imaging Library)
-- mysql-connector-python
-- qrcode
-- keras
-- fpdf
-- pytesseract
-- twilio
-- tensorflow
+NumPy
+Pillow
+MySQL Connector
+PyTesseract
+Twilio
+Keras
+TensorFlow
 ## Contributors
+Harishh A
-Harishh A, Swetha M, Sridevi T & Dinesh L
+Swetha M, Dinesh L &Sridevi T

 Feel free to contribute to the project by submitting issues or pull requests.